 - the procedure for resolving a dispute about whether goods or services meet the certification standards

-- the procedure for resolving any other issue regarding the certification trade mark.
+- the procedure for resolving any other issue regarding the certification trade mark

 The ACCC considers various aspects of the certification trade mark, including the effectiveness of the rules and the effect the certification scheme is likely to have.
 The ACCC may ask for changes to the rules before they will approve them.

-The role of the ACCC is described in more detail in the brochure: Certification Trade Marks - the role of the ACCC.
+The role of the ACCC is described in more detail in the brochure: Certification Trade Marks - the role of the ACCC

-Woolmark - an example of a certified trade mark
+Example of a certification trade mark

-As one of the world’s most well-known brands, the Woolmark logo has been applied to more than 5 billion products since the creation of the original mark in 1964.
+The Woolmark logo has been applied to more than 5 billion products since the creation of the original mark in 1964.

 Owned by The Woolmark Company, the Woolmark logo certifies that the fabric used in the product is 100 per cent pure new wool.
 The marks provide consumers with guaranteed fibre content and an assurance of quality.